KyleBanks/RESTCache/README.md

 RESTCache
 =========

+# What's RESTCache?

-RESTCache is single-threaded, first come first serve, in-memory cache allowing fully atomic operations, with a REST style interface.
+RESTCache is single-threaded, first come first serve, in-memory cache allowing fully atomic operations through an HTTP(s) interface.
+It's built on top of Node.js, and can be used as part of your existing application, or run on a standalone server.

+The majority of commands, unless otherwise indicated, have a 'Multi' mode which allows either a single key and/or value to be passed, or an Array of keys and/or values in order to batch requests.

+In addition, all commands return JSON arrays, regardless of the number of keys and/or values passed.
+For instance, a GET request on a single key will return an Array of length 1.

+# Getting Started

 This repository contains the server component of RESTCache, a Node.js client, and a test script to validate proper setup.

-# Examples

 ## Server